Tony Martin (British singer): Tony Martin's Headless Cross (2006-2019) and Kingdom of Madness (2019-present)

 Tony Martin established Headless Cross in 2005 and would go on to tour Europe in 2006.
 The band also toured Brazil in 2008.

 After Dio's passing in 2010, there was some speculation that he would either return to Black Sabbath or join the renamed Black Sabbath Heaven & Hell.
 Martin however ruled out ever working with Sabbath again stating: "Sabbath hasn’t talked to me in 15 years.
 All of the albums that I was on were removed from sale completely by them and it would take unbelievable changes to get it all back together".
-Black Sabbath were rejoined by Ozzy Osbourne in 2011 with the band's legal disputes apparently concluded.
+Black Sabbath was rejoined by Ozzy Osbourne in 2011 with the band's legal disputes apparently concluded.

 Tony Martin's Headless Cross last performed at the Asylum in Birmingham, UK on 27 July 2012.
 This marked Martin's first ever UK show as a solo artist and first show with his new Headless Cross line-up.
-Martin stated in interviews that this will be his only live show of the year.
+Martin stated in interviews that this would be his only live show of the year.

 In January 2013 Martin signed to a new music publishing deal by Alan Bambrough of Sony/ATV Music Publishing Limited.
-Martin's would be working on the fourth album Giuntini Project IV (2013) from Giuntini Project, the Italian people heavy metal band started in 1988 by guitarist Aldo Giuntini as a solo project.
-This will be the third album Martin has appeared on.
-Martin will also appear on releases with Layla Milou and with Veronica Freeman, vocalist with Benedictum.
+Martin would be working on the fourth album Giuntini Project IV (2013) from Giuntini Project, the Italian heavy metal band started in 1988 by guitarist Aldo Giuntini as a solo project.
+This would be the third album Martin has appeared on.
+Martin would also appear on releases with Layla Milou and with Veronica Freeman, vocalist with Benedictum.
+Martin also sang on an album with Zele from Yugoslav/Bosnian rock legends Divlje Jagode.

 In 2019, it was announced that Martin would front Kingdom of Madness, a band featuring former Magnum members Mark Stanway, Micky Barker and Richard Bailey performing material from Magnum's classic period.
 The COVID-19 crisis prevented the band from touring in 2020, with dates postponed till 2021.

-On the 14th of January 2022 Martin released Thorns, his third solo album.
+On 14 January 2022 Martin released Thorns, his third solo album.